itspriddle/slack-notify/README.md

 *-b[0-9]+ FALLBACK*, *--fallback[0-9]+ FALLBACK*
     Same as `-f` / `--fallback` above, but adds the fallback text to the message attachment with the specified index.
-Eg: `-b1 FALLBACK`, `--fallback10 FALLBACK`.
+Eg: `-b1 FALLBACK`, `--fallback2 FALLBACK`.

 *-p PRETEXT*, *--pretext PRETEXT*
-    Message pretext, displayed above the fieldset.
+    Message pretext, displayed above the attachment.
 Ignored if at least one field is not supplied with `-F` / `--field`.

 *-p[0-9]+ PRETEXT*, *--pretext[0-9]+ PRETEXT*
     Same as `-p` / `--pretext` above, but adds the pretext to the message attachment with the specified index.
-Eg: `-p1 PRETEXT`, `--pretext10 PRETEXT`.
+Eg: `-p1 PRETEXT`, `--pretext2 PRETEXT`.

 *-c COLOR*, *--color COLOR*
-    Color of the fieldset in CSS hex format (i.e. `#FF0000`).
+    Color of the attachment in CSS hex format (i.e. `#FF0000`).
 Ignored if at least one field is not supplied with `-F` / `--field`.

 *-c[0-9]+ COLOR*, *--color[0-9]+ COLOR*
     Same as `-c` / `--color` above, but adds the color to the message attachment with the specified index.
-Eg: `-c1 COLOR`, `--color10 COLOR`.
+Eg: `-c1 COLOR`, `--color2 COLOR`.

 *-f FOOTER*, *--footer FOOTER*
-    Footer text, displayed below the fieldset.
+    Footer text, displayed below the attachment.
 Ignored if at least one field is not supplied with `-F` / `--field`.

 *-f[0-9]+ FOOTER*, *--footer[0-9]+ FOOTER*
     Same as `--footer` above, but adds the footer to the message attachment with the specified index.
-Eg: `-f1FOOTER`, `--footer10 FOOTER`.
+Eg: `-f1FOOTER`, `--footer2 FOOTER`.

 *-P*, *--print-payload*
     Print the Slack payload instead of sending it.